sutta » dn » Dīgha Nikāya 9

 Rūpī manomayo sabbaṅgapaccaṅgī ahīnindriyo, ayaṁ manomayo attapaṭilābho.

-It has form, mind-made, complete in all its various parts, not deficient in any faculty.
+It is formed, mind-made, whole in its major and minor limbs, not deficient in any faculty.

 Katamo arūpo attapaṭilābho?